***Any day arrival - Min 2 nights stay***

-The two yurts accommodate up to four guests each, and benefit from their own private heated shower, WC facilities and personal outdoor space, making them perfectly suited for family gatherings or a romantic getaway.
+The two yurts on-site benefit from their own private heated shower, WC facilities, and personal outdoor space, making them perfectly suited for a romantic getaway or double date!

 The historically significant site offers a multitude of magnificent walks and is inundated with hidden treasures from the fairy tale Gingerbread Cottage to the wide variety of native wildlife, including deer, bats, birds and the extremely rare Great Crested Newt.
 The site is delightfully positioned near the charming market town of Dereham and makes an ideal base for exploring Norfolk's archaic villages, serene countryside and beautiful coastline.

 Relax and indulge with a range of massage and beauty treatments available at a special rate for guests.
 Book a manicure with hand and arm massage for just £10, or a neck and back massage, priced at £15 for half an hour.
-Looking out into the historic woodland with nothing but the gentle chatter of birds in the background, this really is a magical treat.
+Looking out into the historic woodland with nothing but the gentle chatter of birds in the background, this really is a magical treat (If you'd like to book any lovely treatments in advance, please make a note in the special requirements on the booking page alternatively you can arrange directly with the owner after your initial booking)

 Sycamore and Larch benefit from their own private outside space with gorgeous uninterrupted views into the historical Quebec wood.
 This is the perfect place to look out for local wildlife, such as the Fallow, Roe and Muntjac deer, various species of frogs, not to mention the rare Great Crested Newt which is native to Dereham.